The medical shadowing program you've been dreaming of

 Interact with the world beyond your borders

-Experience life in a European Capital, observe the differences and similarities with what you are used to.
+Experience life in a European city, observe the differences and similarities with what you are used to.
 Meet people from all over the world, discover local customs, and discover yourself and your own heritage in the process.
 You’ll come out of this experience with a deeper understanding of your values and an open mind, seeking for more opportunities for personal growth.

 Get out of your comfort zone, make memories, make friends

-This dive in Roman culture with new friends sharing a common goal is guaranteed to make memories that last a lifetime.
-Social life in Rome will take you outdoors, on rooftops and gardens in warm summer nights.
+This dive in Italian culture with new friends sharing a common goal is guaranteed to make memories that last a lifetime.
+Social life in Italy will take you outdoors, on rooftops and gardens in warm summer nights.
 It will feed you with food that you’ve never dreamt of.
 It will make you walk like you’ve never walked before – just to see that other spot that ended up being your favorite.
 It will make you laugh and sleep like a baby at the end of yet another unforgettable day.

 Proudly Partners and members of